cmucc/dns-validator/README.md

 There are two implementations, `ValidateZoneFile.py` and `ValidateZoneFile.sh`.
-The python implementation is a lot faster than the bash script implementation and is more complete, so please use that one whenever possible.
+The python implementation is a lot faster than the bash script implementation and is more robust, so please use that one whenever possible.